Skip to main content

 Silver Layer (Input)

-Channels are selected by querying channel_tags (e.g. channel_name = "Engine RPM") rather than by fixed column names.
-This allows the same schema to support arbitrary signal sets across different projects.
+Channels are selected either from an EAV channel_tags table (e.g. channel_name = "Engine RPM") or directly from columns on channel_metrics — in both cases by signal metadata rather than fixed column positions, so the same schema supports arbitrary signal sets across projects.

 See the Silver Layer ER Diagram for table relationships.
 For background on the design, see the Databricks blog post on revolutionizing car measurement data storage and analysis.